yehosuah/algorithmic-data-ingestion-for-cryptocurrencies/algo-data-ingestion/docs/subtask2_xgb.md

 # Subtask 2 – Horizon-120 XGB Baseline

-_Last updated: 2025-11-10 04:13 UTC_
+_Last updated: 2025-11-13 04:43 UTC_

-> Update 2025-11-10: Base XGB notes now link to release/20251030 outputs and the scheduler->trading instrumentation guarding coverage.
+> Update 2025-11-13: Folded in the sanitized multi-symbol feed + symbol-gate generator and the feature parity helpers (`export_feature_slice.py`, `compare_feature_stats.py`) so the base retrain mirrors the gates/metrics enforced downstream in scheduler + trading.

 ## Goal
 Retrain the base XGBoost classifier on the 2024–2025 minute feed using the relaxed Calmon gate so post-cost equity exceeds 1.0 at 5 bps while preserving a deployable inference mask.